Subotica: Linguistic structure

+Religious structure

+Religious structure of population of the Subotica administrative area (according to the 2022 census):

-Subotica is the centre of the Roman Catholic diocese of the Bačka region.
-The Subotica area has the highest concentration of Catholics in Serbia.
-57% of the city's population are Catholic.
+Subotica has the highest concentration of Catholics in Serbia with almost half of the city's population being Catholic.
+It is the seat of the Roman Catholic diocese with jurisdiction over the Bačka region.
 There are eight Catholic parish churches, a Franciscan spiritual centre (the city has communities of both Franciscan friars and Franciscan nuns), a female Dominican community, and two congregations of Augustinian religious sisters.
 The diocese of Subotica has the only Catholic secondary school in Serbia (Paulinum).